Skip to content

 # hello world!

-Both parameters are quality-of-life enhancements, especially -Functions, which adds locally defined functions to the runspaces’ Initial Session State—a feature absent in ForEach-Object -Parallel.
-This is a far better option than passing function definitions into the parallel scope.
+These parameters are a quality-of-life enhancement, especially -Functions, which incorporates locally defined functions to the runspaces’ Initial Session State—a feature absent in ForEach-Object -Parallel and a far better option than passing function definitions into the parallel scope.
+The new -ModuleNames and -ModulePaths parameters simplify module integration by automatically loading system-installed and custom modules, respectively, eliminating the need for manual Import-Module calls within the script block.

 Documentation